bittin/media-browser/README.md

 ![media-browser Tags preview](res/media-browset.png)

+In the upper left corner you can activate the navigation panel.
+As the name implies it can be used to navigate the filesystem / the tab that opens at startup.
+By default you get the most recently visited locations as well as default locations like you home, Documents, Music, Videos, and so on.
+You can change this layout by deleting entries and adding different ones.
+Bookmark the currently selected directory with Ctrl-D or by right-clicking and "Add to sidebar".
+You can open a bookmark by clicking in the standard tab or by right-clicking and "Open in new tab".

 You can add tags to the navigation panel.

 You can add media to a tag by selecting them in the in any of the open tabs and dragging them onto the tag.

 Clicking on a tag will search for all media that you added to it.
 Right-clicking on it gives the option to open the media with this tag in a new tab.

+In the details view you will get a list of all the tags you defined for a media.
+Clicking on the link will open a new tab with all the media you assigned this tag.

 Right clicking on a tag gives you the option to remove the tag and all its entries from the database.